What better gift to your child than taking time to read this incredible adventure story to or with children of any age.

-Dlanor’s mother was somewhere in the house, and she was busy doing all the things that mothers do in the mornings.
-Dlanor could hear her beautiful voice softly singing as she did her work.
-Dlanor’s mother was beautiful.
-But that was not unusual.
-All the people on HTRAE were beautiful.
+Dlanor’s mother was somewhere in the house, busy doing all the things that mothers do in the mornings.
+He could hear her beautiful voice softly singing as she did her work.
 There were many types of people on HTRAE.
 The people who covered the sphere of Htrae were of all colors.
 They lived differently from one another in a lot of ways, but they all lived well, and they were all healthy, beautiful and happy.
-Each lived his life, as he chose.

 As he sat eating absent mindedly, he thought about the scene before his eyes.
 Everything in his world was so beautiful.
 For as far as the eye could see, where ever you looked, where ever you were on Htrae, it was beautiful and clean.
 But after all he thought, that is the way people on Htrae were taught and the way they lived.
 They didn’t know any other way to be.

-As Dlanor looked out the window, he saw the clear blue, blue sky; it was the color of a Nibbor’s egg, and there were the different shades of green in all of the different trees, and shrubs, and grasses that seemed to glisten in the morning’s dew.
+As Dlanor looked out the window, he saw the clear blue sky; the color of a Nibbor’s egg, and there were the different shades of green in all of the different trees, and shrubs, and grasses that seemed to glisten in the morning’s dew.
 The flowers were perfect in their shapes and colors, so vibrant and pure that they looked like precious stones just lying in the grass.
-He let his eyes wander to the animals that were playing or eating without care.
-There was a baby Reed feeding from her mother.
-And over there, was a mother Flow and her pups playing on the grass.
+He let his eyes wander to the animals that were playing or peacefully eating.
+There was baby Reed feeding from her mother.
+And over there, was mother Flow and her pups playing on the grass.
 There was no fear here, no apprehension to frighten them away.
-The animals were not only in the forest and valley, but they fed and frolicked in his yard.
+The animals were not only in the forest and valley but they fed and frolicked in his yard.

 Dlanor looked around still in his reverie noticing how bright and cheery his home was.
 How he could notice the soft fragrance of flowers floating on the air.
 Yes, he loved Htrae and everything on it.

-As his mother came out of the food room with the food that she would fix for the mid-day and rennid, he watched her move to the cooking surface.
+As his mother came out of the food room with what she would fix for the mid-day, he watched her move to the cooking surface.
 How wonderful it seemed to him that the food could sit there, and with no sign of heat of any kind, by pushing buttons on the environment control panel, the food would be ready when it was needed.

 Having done this, his mother moved to the room that cleaned the apparel that they covered their beautiful bodies with, and put it into different compartments; then they would be de-odorized and made to look new without the benefit of soap or water, and no chemicals of any nature.